jpham197/bts-contribution-vis/README.md

 # BTS Contribution Visualization
 A visualization of each member's contribution to the group's work.
-This data does not include skits.

 ## Data
 Data was gathered by team lead Sandra.
 Production credits came from the KOMCA online database.